Skip to main content

 • replayability

-• “Retribution is hands down the best entry for Dawn of War 2, not only because it provides access to the most races and units per race, but also includes the addictive survival mode.
-The campaign allows one to play from the perspective of each race, which adds great replayability and provides greater insight into the overall story.”
+• “Retribution is hands down the best entry for Dawn of War 2 not only because it provides access to the most races and units per race, but also includes the addictive survival mode and the campaign allows one to play from the perspective of each race which adds great replayability and one can glean greater insight into the overall story at large.”

-• “The replayability isn't that fantastic considering how the missions are nearly entirely the same, but the campaign is short so you can burn through a few perspectives if you want to see the differences.”
+• “The replayability isn't that fantastic considering how the missions are nearly entirely the same, but the campaign is short so you can burn through a few points of view if you want to see the differences.”

 • “You're supposedly given the option of six different campaigns (each one following a different race) but upon playing them you soon realize that each campaign is literally identical to the others - same levels, same objectives, etc. It stinks of lazy development and kills nearly all replay value.”